matheus-rosa11/limpee-backend/README.md

 [![forthebadge](http://forthebadge.com/images/badges/made-with-java.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

-Uma REST API dedicada ao projeto Limpee afim de construir 100% do Backend do projeto utilizando `Java` e `Spring Boot`.
+A REST API dedicated to the Limpee project in order to build 100% of the Backend of the project using `Java` and `Spring Boot`.

-# Tecnologias utilizadas
+# Technologies used

 - Spring Data JPA
-- Json Web Token + Autorização
+- Json Web Token + Authorization
 - Validation
-- H2 Database ou MS SQL Server
+- H2 Database or MS SQL Server
 - JPQL

-# Descrição
+# Description

-Nosso projeto consiste em um Website de conexão entre *Prestadores de Serviço de Limpeza* e *Clientes*, que os contratariam, facilitando o meio de campo entre as partes.
+Our project consists of a Website connecting *Cleaning Service Providers* and *Customers*, who would hire them, facilitating the middle ground between the parties.
-Esta API contém endpoints como:
+This API contains endpoints such as:
-- Listagem de usuários
+- User listing
-- Listagem de especialidades de limpeza
+- Cleaning specialties listing
-- Cadastro de usuários
+- User registration
-- Cadastro de especialidades e especializações
+- Specialties and specializations registration
-- Atualização de usuários
+- User update

 #
-Esta aplicação foi construída através do projeto [São Paulo Tech School | SPTech](https://sptech.school)
+This application was built through the São Paulo Tech School | SPTech project.